From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Experiments

 \subsection{Results and Discussion}

-\textbf{Validation and Test Accuracy.} Top-1 accuracy of AlexNet-based models along training with ImageNet is plotted in \cref{fig:valcurves}.
-Similar plots are provided for ResNet in \cref{fig:valcurves_resnet}.
-In addition, error rates of AlexNet- and ResNet-based architectures, computed on the evaluation sets, are provided in \cref{table:results_imagenet} for ImageNet and \cref{table:results_cifar} for CIFAR-10.
+\paragraph*{Validation and Test Accuracy} Error rates of AlexNet- and ResNet-based architectures, computed on the test sets, are provided in \cref{table:results_imagenet} for ImageNet and \cref{table:results_cifar} for CIFAR-10.

-Our \cmod-based approach significantly outperforms the baselines for AlexNet: \cwavecnn vs \wavecnn (blue diamonds), and \cblurwavecnn vs \blurwavecnn (red stars).
-Remarkably, the exclusive application of \cmod-based antialiasing to the Gabor channels (\cwavecnn, solid blue line) is sufficient to match the performance of blur-pooling-based antialiasing (\blurwavecnn, dashed red line), which, in contrast, is implemented throughout the entire network.
-Positive results are also obtained for ResNet-based models trained on ImageNet (\cref{table:results_imagenet}, bottom).
+When trained on ImageNet, our \cmod-based approach significantly outperforms the baselines for AlexNet: \cwavecnn vs \wavecnn, and \cblurwavecnn vs \blurwavecnn.
+Positive results are also obtained for ResNet-based models trained on ImageNet.
 However, adaptive blur pooling, when applied to the Gabor channels (\adablurwavecnn), yields similar or marginally higher accuracy than our approach (\cadablurwavecnn).
-Nevertheless, our method is computationally more efficient, requires less memory (see ``Computational Resources'' below for more details), and do not demand additional training, unlike adaptive blur pooling.
-To better support this claim, we conducted ablation studies which we present in \cref{appendix_subsec:figtabs_ablation}.
-Finally, when trained on CIFAR-10 (see \cref{table:results_cifar}), our \cmod-based antialiased models built upon ResNet-18 and 34 achieve significant gains in accuracy over non-antialiased models, as well as models antialiased with both blur-pooling-based methods.
+Nevertheless, our method is computationally more efficient, requires less memory (see ``Computational Resources'' below for more details), and does not demand additional training, unlike adaptive blur pooling.
+On the other hand, when trained on CIFAR-10, our approach systematically yields the lowest error rates.

-As a side note, the training curves for \wavecnns (colored dashed lines) closely follow those of standard CNNs (gray dotted lines).
-This is an expected result, since the former models are designed to mimic the behavior of the latter.

-\paragraph{Shift Invariance (KL Divergence).} The mean KL divergence between outputs of shifted images are plotted in \cref{fig:valcurves_shifts} for AlexNet trained on ImageNet.
-Moreover, the mean flip rate for shifted inputs (consistency) is reported in \cref{table:results_imagenet} for ImageNet (AlexNet and ResNet-34) and \cref{table:results_cifar} for CIFAR-10 (ResNet-18 and 34).
+\paragraph*{Shift Invariance (KL Divergence)} The mean KL divergence between the outputs of shifted images are plotted in \cref{fig:valcurves_shifts} for AlexNet trained on ImageNet.
+The mean flip rate for shifted inputs (consistency) is reported in \cref{table:results_imagenet} for ImageNet (AlexNet and ResNet-34) and \cref{table:results_cifar} for CIFAR-10 (ResNet-18 and 34).

-In both AlexNet and \wavealexnet, the initial convolution layer's output undergoes a one-pixel shift for every four-pixel shift in the input image.
-Consequently, any divergence between the output vectors is due to the instability of subsequent layers to one-pixel shifts.
-In contrast, instabilities which are accountable to the initial layer are observed for shifts that are \emph{not} multiples of $4$.
-Likewise, for input shifts of eight pixels, the max pooling's output is shifted by exactly one pixel, resulting in even higher stability.
-In \cwavealexnet, the same eight-to-one-pixel ratio occurs to the modulus layer's output, which explains why the two curves meet for $8$-pixel shifts.
-However, the \rmax-\cmod substitution has greatly reduced first-layer instabilities, resulting in a flattened curve and avoiding the ``bumps'' observed for non-antialiased models.